mitchelllisle/data-privacy-papers/README.md

 <div class="arxiv-entry">
-  <h3><a href="http://arxiv.org/abs/2506.08185v1">Surgeon Style Fingerprinting and Privacy Risk Quantification via
+  <h3><a href="http://arxiv.org/abs/2506.08185v2">Agentic Surgical AI: Surgeon Style Fingerprinting and Privacy Risk
-  Discrete Diffusion Models in a Vision-Language-Action Framework</a></h3>
+  Quantification via Discrete Diffusion in a Vision-Language-Action Framework</a></h3>
   <img alt="Category Badge" src="https://img.shields.io/badge/Computer Vision and Pattern Recognition-F9C80E"> <img alt="Category Badge" src="https://img.shields.io/badge/Artificial Intelligence-662E9B">
   <p><b>Published on:</b> 2025-06-09T19:49:55Z</p>
   <details>
     <summary>More Details</summary>
     <p><b>Authors:</b> Huixin Zhan, Jason H. Moore</p>
-    <p><b>Summary:</b> Surgeons exhibit distinct operating styles due to differences in training,
+    <p><b>Summary:</b> Surgeons exhibit distinct operating styles shaped by training, experience,
-experience, and motor behavior - yet current AI systems often ignore this personalization signal.
-We propose a novel approach to model fine-grained, surgeon-specific fingerprinting in robotic surgery using a discrete diffusion framework integrated with a vision-language-action (VLA) pipeline.
-Our method formulates gesture prediction as a structured sequence denoising task, conditioned on multimodal inputs including endoscopic video, surgical intent language, and a privacy-aware embedding of surgeon identity and skill.
-Personalized surgeon fingerprinting is encoded through natural language prompts using third-party language models, allowing the model to retain individual behavioral style without exposing explicit identity.
+and motor behavior-yet most surgical AI systems overlook this personalization signal.
+We propose a novel agentic modeling approach for surgeon-specific behavior prediction in robotic surgery, combining a discrete diffusion framework with a vision-language-action (VLA) pipeline.
+Gesture prediction is framed as a structured sequence denoising task, conditioned on multimodal inputs including surgical video, intent language, and personalized embeddings of surgeon identity and skill.
+These embeddings are encoded through natural language prompts using third-party language models, allowing the model to retain individual behavioral style without exposing explicit identity.
 We evaluate our method on the JIGSAWS dataset and demonstrate that it accurately reconstructs gesture sequences while learning meaningful motion fingerprints unique to each surgeon.
 To quantify the privacy implications of personalization, we perform membership inference attacks and find that more expressive embeddings improve task performance but simultaneously increase susceptibility to identity leakage.
 These findings demonstrate that while personalized embeddings improve performance, they also increase vulnerability to identity leakage, revealing the importance of balancing personalization with privacy risk in surgical modeling.
 Code is available at: https://github.com/huixin-zhan-ai/Surgeon_style_fingerprinting.</p>
   </details>
 </div>